4WD Lock And 4WD Low Comparison

 4WD Low has a higher gear ratio 4WD Low has a bit low gear ratio

-Driving both front & rear wheels simultaneously 4WD low is obviously 4WD but works in a low gear
+Driving both front & rear wheels simultaneously 4WD low is 4WD, but it works in a low-gear

 Work better on dry road Not suitable on dry road